Docker for AWS setup & prerequisitesEstimated reading time: 7 minutes

-The simplest way to use the template is with the CloudFormation section of the AWS Management Console.
+The simplest way to use the template is to use one of the Quickstart options with the CloudFormation section of the AWS Management Console.

 You can also invoke the Docker for AWS CloudFormation template from the AWS CLI:

 Here is an example of how to use the CLI.
-Make sure you populate all of the parameters and their values:
+Make sure you populate all of the parameters and their values from the above list:

 To fully automate installs, you can use the AWS Cloudformation API.

-Docker for AWS starts with a CloudFormation template that will create everything that you need from scratch.
+Docker for AWS starts with a CloudFormation template that creates everything that you need from scratch.
 There are only a few prerequisites that are listed above.

 The CloudFormation template first creates a new VPC along with subnets and security groups.
 After the networking set-up completes, two Auto Scaling Groups are created, one for the managers and one for the workers, and the configured capacity setting is applied.
 Managers start first and create a quorum using Raft, then the workers start and join the swarm one at a time.
 At this point, the swarm is comprised of X number of managers and Y number of workers, and you can deploy your applications.
 See the deployment docs for your next steps.